About

 ABOUT

-Spalter’s NFTs have found success at auction through prestigious houses such as Sotheby’s and Phillips, and have garnered media attention, including features in the New York Times.
-As a frequently-invited lecturer on digital art, she continues to shape discussions on art practice, theory, and the ever-evolving digital art market.
+As a frequently invited lecturer on digital art, she continues to shape discussions on art practice, theory, and the ever-evolving digital art market.

 RECENT PRESS